(Effective 04/04/25)

 When

 For a new Child Abuse/Neglect Report, the SDM Safety Assessment is completed following the initial face-to-face contact with all child victim(s).
-The safety assessment should be entered into FACES within seventy-two (72) hours of the report date.
+If a report has been determined “Safe” and the investigator is instructed to call the Central Consult Unit (CCU) to consult and close a report, the CCU Specialist should enter the SDM Safety Assessment in the information system (FACES).
+If the report has been determined “Safe” but staying local, “Safe With Plan”, or “Unsafe”, the SDM Safety Assessment should be entered in the information system (FACES) within seventy-two (72) hours of the report date by the investigator.
 If staff cannot assess a household within seventy-two (72) hours, they should use information they have obtained up to that time to make a determination and enter into FACES.
-Staff will then complete safety reassessment when they are able to adequately assess that household.
+Staff will then complete a safety reassessment when they are able to adequately assess that household.

 Example: Children physical live with their father, but the alleged perpetrator is the children’s mother who lives in a different physical residence.
 Staff is unable to make contact with the mother or visit her physical residence.
 Staff should use any statements made by the children or collaterals to make an informed decision within seventy-two (72) hours and enter into FACES.
 After making contact with the mother, staff will complete a safety reassessment.